sourcegraph/about/blogposts/2022/notebooks-ci.md

 Our CI pipeline generator is a good example of what happens to code as a company grows up.
 It was once owned by a team that has since been reshaped and looks different today.
 Along the way, the pipeline generator has received numerous band-aids over the years to accommodate various use cases.
 Until I refactored it, the pipeline generator was both messy and inaccessible.
 Developers struggled to understand and extend it.

 Now, the pipeline generator is much cleaner, functional, and extensible.
-I used Notebooks throughout the refactor because they made that work more accessible and easier to understand, the result being a project that receives many more internal contributions than it used to.
+I used notebooks throughout the refactor because they made that work more accessible and easier to understand, the result being a project that receives many more internal contributions than it used to.
 Teams are now customizing CI pipelines for their needs and making improvements.

 As time goes on, I expect the benefits of creating notebooks to compound.
 Now, when someone refers to the CI documentation, they can see Run types and Diff types in action.
 Or, when someone else needs to understand soft failures or command tracing, I can just send them the relevant notebooks.

-All in all, I’m excited to create and share more notebooks, and excited to see how other developers use Notebooks.
+All in all, I’m excited to create and share more notebooks, and excited to see how other developers use them.
 I think it’s the kind of feature that reveals more power and more use cases as time goes on and more people use it.
 I can’t wait to see what you create.

-Notebooks are now available on Sourcegraph 3.39.
+Notebooks is now available on Sourcegraph 3.39.
 If you'd like to try out Notebooks on Sourcegraph Cloud, [you can try them here](https://sourcegraph.com/notebooks).

 ### More posts like this